steroSterka/steroSterka/README.md

 ##  Hi there, I'm Stervan
 I'm Stervan, an IT engineer & professional developer from Berlin.
-I'am working as a Lead Developer of Mobile Application.
+I am working as a Lead Developer of Mobile Applications.
 Check my Website to see my work

 [![](https://img.shields.io/badge/website-000000?style=for-the-badge&logo=About.me&logoColor=white)](https://stervan.de/)